Candidates & Elected Officials

 Attorney General of Texas

 Chief legal officer of Texas.
 Represents the state in litigation, issues advisory opinions on state law, enforces consumer-protection and antitrust statutes, and oversees the Crime Victims' Compensation program.
-Incumbent Ken Paxton is not seeking re-election as AG — he is running for U.S. Senate (runoff vs John Cornyn).
-AG term ends when the successor takes office in January 2027.
-Republican primary runoff May 26, 2026: Chip Roy vs Mayes Middleton.
-Democratic primary runoff May 26, 2026: Nathan Johnson vs Joe Jaworski.
-General election November 3, 2026 — nominees listed here after the runoffs.
+Incumbent Ken Paxton is not seeking re-election (running for U.S. Senate); March 3, 2026 primaries sent both parties to a May 26 runoff before the November 3 general.

 Term